tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

    ![select_cluster](https://user-images.githubusercontent.com/104035488/218578499-dad03ec7-d295-4006-86d3-f71660fc6917.png)

-The "**Cluster**" dropdown button will be always visible accross the Calico Cloud UI, no matter which section you are viewing.
+The "**Cluster**" dropdown button will always be visible across the Calico Cloud UI, no matter which section you are viewing.
 You can change the cluster you want to interact with at any moment.
-When you change the cluster, the whole Calico Cloud context will change immediatelly to reflect the information regarding the current selected cluster.
+When you change the cluster, the whole Calico Cloud context will change immediately to reflect the information regarding the currently selected cluster.

 ---